 As mentioned above abortive medications such as paracetamol and ibuprofen are generally not successful at improving dizziness in migraine.
-The medications which are more successful in treating dizziness related to migraine are preventative migraine medications which need to be taken every day.
-These include medications which were often originally used for other conditions such as depression or high blood pressure.
+The medications which are more successful in treating dizziness related to migraine are preventative migraine medications that need to be taken every day.
+These include medications that were often originally used for other conditions such as depression or high blood pressure.
 Many patients with migraine are quite sensitive to medications and the usual starting dose may need to be smaller than usual.
-All medication have potential side effect and this need to be measure against the potential benefit.
-The medication below will need to be prescribed by you doctor.
+All medications have potential side effect and this need to be measured against the potential benefit.
+The medication below will need to be prescribed by your doctor.
 Some have potential interaction with other medications.
-With respect for treatment of migraine all of the medication below are used off-license.
+With respect to the treatment of migraine, all of the medications below are used off-license.
 This means the original license for use did not list migraine as a target disease.
-Nevertheless if there are no suitable licensed medication, off-license medication can and are often used for prevention of migraine.
+Nevertheless, if there are no suitable licensed medications, off-license medications can and are often used for the prevention of migraine.

 This is also an antidepressant class drug.
 It has less sedating side effects than amitriptyline.
 The usual starting dose is half a 37.5 mg sustained-release tablet once a day for one week and followed by a whole tablet.
 Some patients may experience suicidal ideas.
 The drug is not recommended if there is a history of suicidal thoughts.
 The dose can be increased further if necessary.
 For further information click here.